vantezzen/cauldron-js/README.md

     This results in actions sometimes needing up to one second to get to the other clients.

+3. `Cauldron.js` saves all game data (worlds etc.) inside the browser.
+This limits the storage availible to only 10-50MB (depending on the current browser), making it impossible to save larger maps.

 ## Usage
 Try a demo of `Cauldron.js` on <...> or [install it on your own server](#Installation).